BryanHunt/ember-d3-charts/README.md

 This addon provides EmberJS components for charting data with d3.js.

-This README outlines the details of collaborating on this Ember addon.

 See it in action: http://bryanhunt.github.io/#/d3

 This project is very much in the experimental phase and the API is in flux.